Jump to a section

 - Book accommodation if not camping

-- Plan your travel independently
+- Plan your travel independently and know last train times

 - Research the festival layout and facilities